 The Peter Cundill Foundation was established in Bermuda on 11 January 2012, following the death of its founder, Peter Cundill.

 During his remarkable life, Peter had many interests and was both an academic and an athlete.
 He was also passionate about supporting the young and often helped those with aspirations to better themselves and fulfill their potential in the fields of education and sport.
+The Board of the Foundation have developed this aspiration with the mission to promote the education and wellbeing of young people.

 The Foundation is keen to advocate for more philanthropies to make unrestricted grants.
 You can read about our thinking on why unrestricted funding works so much better here.